acerolakirsche/Befahrer_Mapper/README.md

 ## Problems Solved
 - **Duplicate Protection**: Duplicate KML files are ignored, and the user is informed.
 - **Messages**: Messages for ignored and successfully added files no longer overlap and are clearly designed.
-- **User Friendliness**: The application has been improved through clear messages and an intuitive user interface.

 ## Possible Extensions
-- **Adjust Line Thickness**: A function to change the line thickness of the main line via the user interface.
 - **Export Function**: Ability to export the current map view as an image or PDF.
 - **Advanced Error Handling**: Better error messages for invalid or corrupted KML files.
 - **Database Integration**: Storage of imported KML files in a database for persistent use.